emedvedev/enigma/README.md

 This is a neat little emulator of various Enigma machines with a lot of confugurable parameters.
 Somebody hurt your feelings by saying "my grandmother encrypts better than you"?
 I've got you covered!
-With this port of the amazing amazing 1940's technology you'll be just as good at encrypting things as anyone's grandmother.
+With this port of the amazing 1940's technology you'll be just as good at encrypting things as anyone's grandmother.

 ### Usage